Supporting outstanding researchers who are embarking, or continuing, on their independent research careers.

 The entire process must be completed online at https://modresearchgrants.aibs-scores.org.

-Each application should be accompanied by a Letter of Nomination from the applicant’s Dean, Chair, or Director of their affiliated Institute or Center; please see below for more details.
+Each application should be accompanied by a Letter of Nomination from the applicant’s Chair; please see below for more details.

 Applications (templates provided at the application link above) for the proposed research should include the following information in this order: